malickateeq/Vue-Js-Notes/README.md

     }
 ```

+#### Using `localStorage`

+- Pro!
+You should use `localStorage` when you want to store data that can't be fetch from database.
+- Like cart items, authentication tokens, cookies, policy options etcetra.
+- Avoid using `localStorage` for main data as it will take up space in local browser storage.

 #### Caching HTTP Requests

 1. Add an timestamp `lastFetch` in Vuex store to remember whenever we fetch new data.